 (Dante Alighieri)

-by someone who is so in love, then from him, whoever
+by one so deeply in love, then by him, who never will.

 English translation from the Harvard Classics: The Divine Comedy of Dante Alighieri, translated by Henry F. Cary, 1909–14